mennylevinski/light-net-scanner/README.md

-# Console Network Scanner
+# Virtual LAN Scanner

-A cross-platform, lightweight, open-source Python tool designed to discover devices on your local IPv4 network.
+A cross-platform, lightweight, open-source Python tool designed to discover devices on your virtual local IPv4 network.
 Built for ethical diagnostics, security awareness and administrative auditing.

 ---